 A rally outside Georgia’s parliament in Tbilisi against the bill on “foreign agents”, 13 May 2024.
 Photo: EPA-EFE / DAVID MDZINARISHVILI

-The European Union had decided to suspend Georgia’s accession process to the bloc, according to the EU ambassador to Tbilisi, Pawel Herczynski, whose comments were posted on X by the EU Delegation to Georgia on Tuesday.
+The European Union has decided to suspend Georgia’s accession process to the bloc, according to the EU ambassador to Tbilisi, Pawel Herczynski, whose comments were posted on X by the EU Delegation to Georgia on Tuesday.

 According to Herczynski, the decision was made following the Georgian parliament’s adoption of a so-called “foreign agents” law, as well as what he called the “anti-Western” and “anti-European” rhetoric of the government in Tbilisi.